Skip to main content

 1. Hardwire installation: EV charger connects directly to your home’s electrical panel through dedicated wiring, and there is no outlet involved.

-2. Plug-In Installation (NEMA 6-50 and 14-50): Your electrician installs a heavy-duty outlet, and your charger plugs into it.
+2. Plug-In Installation: Your electrician installs a heavy-duty outlet, and your charger plugs into it.
 It’s bigger and more powerful than the typical home outlet.

 Feature